chapmajs/personal_site/_posts/2013-02-28-Relay-Board.md

 ---
 layout: post
 title: Isolated 24V Relay Controller
-topic: Isolated 24V Relay Controller
+topic: Controlling relays with 24V coils
 category: news
 description: Anyone else have a pile of relays in the parts bin with 24V coils?
 I do, so I've designed an isolated controller board that includes the power supply, current loop drive circuit, and a DIP16 footprint relay.
 Now I can make use of my large stock of relays without building a point-to-point power supply and controller every time.
 image: glitch.jpg